Triplany/VAL_protocol/PROTOCOL_FLOW.md

 Notes
 - Endianness: All multi-byte integers on wire are little‑endian.
 Implementations must convert to/from host order.
-- Packet framing: fixed-length header (type/payload_len/seq/offset + header CRC) + variable-length data (0..N) + trailer CRC32.
+- Packet framing: fixed-length header (type, wire_version, payload_len, seq, offset + header CRC) + variable-length data (0..N) + trailer CRC32.
 No zero padding; the last packet of a file can be shorter.
 CRC32 covers Header+Data.
+- wire_version: a reserved byte immediately after type.
+It must be set to 0 by senders and validated as 0 by receivers.
+Non‑zero causes an incompatible version error (VAL_ERR_INCOMPATIBLE_VERSION with VAL_ERROR_DETAIL_VERSION_MAJOR).
+The field is reserved for future wire format changes and is not used for feature negotiation.
 - seq is monotonically increasing per file (currently informational; offset is normative for ordering/ACKing).
 - Strings (filename, sender_path) are UTF‑8 on the wire.
 Receivers should treat them as UTF‑8; sanitization preserves bytes but may truncate to fit size limits.